PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 Requirements
 ------------

-In order to deploy Pure Storage FlashArray Cinder back ends, you should have the following requirements satisfied:
+In order to deploy Everpure FlashArray Cinder back ends, you should have the following requirements satisfied:

-- Pure Storage FlashArrays deployed and ready to be used as Cinder back ends.
+- Everpure FlashArrays deployed and ready to be used as Cinder back ends.
 See :ref:`cinder_flasharray_prerequisites` for more details.

 - RHOSO openstack control plane deployed where Cinder services will be configured.